Martenfur/FmodForFoxes/README.md

 ## Setup

 Setting things up is a little fiddly.
-Here's the thing - FMOD license prohibits me from distributing from distributing their libraries with my Nuget package - so you have to download them yourself.
+Here's the thing - FMOD license prohibits me from distributing their libraries in my Nuget package - so you have to download them yourself.

 ### Preparations.